markx86/opentrack-launcher/README.md

 ```

 The first time you run the game with the launcher it might take a while, since it will download the latest version of opentrack and generate the launch script for the game.

+### With Steam Flatpak

+If you use the flatpak version of Steam follow the non-root install procedure and then download and run the script `flatpak-fix.sh`.
+The `LAUNCH OPTIONS` string is the same as if you followed the root install procedure.

 ## Folders